 in "An ear to the future of creative radio"

 By Sophea Lerner: "Radio Revolten International Radio Art Festival, Halle, Germany" in RealTime issue #135 Oct-Nov 2016 pg.

 Julia Drouhin’s performance as part of Sonic Systematics, curated by Phillipa Stafford, Hobiennale 2017, Tasmanian, Museum and Gallery, Hobart, Tasmania, video still Lucy Parakhina.

-Quoll resurrection by Lucy Hawthorne
+Quoll resurrection by Lucy Hawthorne for RealTime

 Another favourite performance was Julia Drouhin’s interaction with a taxidermied quoll.
 Sitting cross-legged in the corner of the convict-era Bond Store and surrounded by vitrines of specimens, Drouhin treated the animal with an antique Provita Generator or violet ray — an early 20th century device used to address everything from spinal conditions to dental abscesses.
 Borrowed from the Tasmanian Museum and Art Gallery’s (TMAG) education department, the quoll was taxidermied in a way that rendered the Tasmanian carnivore cute, domestic and even a little bit cool, making Drouhin’s pseudo-ritual all the more curious and absurd.